Schofield88/CV/README.md

 I’m constantly making an effort to couple a budding technical ability with a team-spirited alacritous manner, and very much looking forward to a new career as a software professional.

+Also looking forward to a working environment with a lot less swearing in it.

 ## Skills

 #### This Skill